Bombing of Nuremberg in World War II

-The bombing of Nuremberg was a series of air raids carried out by allied forces of the Royal Air Force (RAF) and the United States Army Air Forces (USAAF) that caused heavy damage throughout the city from 1940 through 1945.

-Nuremberg was a favored point of attack for allied bombers in World War II even though it was only later included into the radius of action due to its location in the south of Germany.
-Because Nuremberg was a strong economic and infrastructural hub and had symbolic importance as the "City of the Nuremberg Rally" it was singled out by the Allies as an important target.
+The bombing of Nuremberg was a series of air raids carried out by allied forces of the Royal Air Force (RAF) and the United States Army Air Forces (USAAF).
+It caused heavy damage throughout the city from 1940 through 1945.
+Nuremberg was a favored point of attack for allied bombers because it was a strong economic and infrastructural hub.
+It also had symbolic importance as the "City of the Nuremberg Rally".

-The greatest damages occurred from the attack on 2 January 1945 in which 521 British Bombers dropped 6,000 high-explosive bombs and one million incendiary devices on the city.

-The population suffered more than 1,800 deaths and 100,000 people lost their homes in this attack.
+The greatest damage was inflicted on 2 January 1945 when 521 RAF bombers dropped 6,000 high-explosive bombs and one million incendiary devices.
+More than 1,800 died and 100,000 people lost their homes.
 Nuremberg's old town was almost completely destroyed, and the city as a whole was badly damaged.
-After Würzburg, Nuremberg was one of Bavaria's cities that suffered the most damage in the war, and was also among the most destroyed cities in Germany as a whole.
-The eastern half of the city (north of the Pegnitz river) was known as the "steppe" after the destruction and during the clearing of the rubble.
+After Würzburg, Nuremberg was one of Bavaria's cities that suffered the most damage in the war and was one of the most devastated cities in Germany.

+The eastern half of the city (north of the Pegnitz river) was known as the steppe after the destruction and during the clearing of the rubble.
 The air raids ceased on 11 April 1945.
 On 20 April, after the Battle of Nuremberg, the city was occupied by units of the 7th US Army.

 Nuremberg as a military target

-Nuremberg was an important production location for armaments and the densely populated medieval old town was a well-suited destination for the purposes of the British Area bombing directive.
-Nuremberg, which during National Socialism was officially given the nickname "City of the Nuremberg Rally", was also a target for attacks with a considerable symbolic effect.
+Nuremberg was an important production location for armaments and the densely populated medieval old town was a well-suited destination for the purposes of the area bombing directive of the Royal Air Force (RAF).
+The attacks would have considerable symbolic effect because Nuremberg was officially nicknamed "City of the Nuremberg Rally" during the Nazi era.